M66B/FairEmail/docs/FAQ-sq-rAL.md

 If you have at least once a day internet connectivity, it is sufficient to synchronize messages just for one day.

 Note that you can set the number of days to *keep* messages for to a higher number than to *synchronize* messages for.
-Vous pourriez par exemple initialement synchroniser les messages pendant un grand nombre de jours et après que cela ait été terminé réduire le nombre de jours pour synchroniser les messages, mais laissez le nombre de jours pour garder les messages.
-Après avoir réduit le nombre de jours pour conserver les messages, vous pouvez exécuter le nettoyage dans les paramètres divers pour supprimer les anciens fichiers.
+You could for example initially synchronize messages for a large number of days and after this has been completed reduce the number of days to synchronize messages, but leave the number of days to keep messages.
+After decreasing the number of days to keep messages, you might want to run the cleanup in the miscellaneous settings to remove old files.

 In the receive settings you can enable to always synchronize starred messages, which will allow you to keep older messages around while synchronizing messages for a limited number of days.